 If there is excess feed, the summer drenches can be 'staggered' for different mobs so as to provide a longer intensive grazing period, as removing excess feed enhances the kill of worm larvae with summer heat.

 Give the weaners an effective drench before they enter the 'Smart grazed' paddock after the autumn break.
-See Appendix D. Smart grazing for weaner worm control.
+See Appendix D. Smart grazing to control scour worms in weaner sheep.